vorble/platform/REFERENCE.md

 set -eu

 # This function should output a series of feature names of features which must
+# be FULLY set up BEFORE this feature can be set up.
+list_prerequisites() {
+    echo "feature/test-prerequisite"
+}

+# This function should output a series of feature names of features which must
 # additionally be set up along with this feature.
 list_features() {
     echo "feature/necessary-package"
 }

-# This function should output a series of feature names of features which must
-# be FULLY set up BEFORE this feature can be set up.
-list_prerequisites() {
-    echo "feature/test-prerequisite"
-}

-# This function should unpack or acquire somehow the feature.
+# This function should acquire or unpack the feature.
 unpack() {
 }